The Fabric

 research methods on AI models.

-Building on the popular pytorch ecosystem,
+Building on the popular PyTorch ecosystem,

 What is PIT-UN?

-NDIF is partnering with the
+NDIF has partnered with the

 Public Interest Technology University Network